Andrea-Schulz/UdacitySDCE_Project1/Project_Writeup.md

 * `random_black_patches` to mimic occlusions (i.e. caused by other objects)
 * I kept the already implemented augmentations (horizontal flip and image crop)

-A visualization of the implemented augmentations is shown below:
+A visualization of the implemented augmentations from the `Explore augmentations.ipynb` notebook is shown below:
 ![](results/experiment0_augmentations.JPG)

+In the `experiment0` run, I also increased the batch size from 2 to 4.
-In the `experiment0` run, we again let the model run until the learning rate decayed to zero (2500 epochs).
+In training, the model again ran until the learning rate decayed to zero (2500 epochs).

 At first glance, the model seems to have improved a lot in training: the maximum losses were lower than before and the plateau was reached later, i.e. the model was still improving in later runs.
 The final overall loss could be reduced to around 2.7.

 Precision and recall increased significantly, but still remained below 0.22.
+The performance is significantly better for medium and large objects than for small objects.

 The training and validation results are displayed below: